ANSANJAY/LinuxKernelModuleLicense/1_kernel_taint/readme.md

-**1. Explain the technical concept:**

 📘 **Understanding Kernel Tainting in Linux**:

 In the Linux kernel, "tainting" refers to marking the kernel with a flag indicating that its current state is not officially supported by the Linux kernel community.
-This concept is primarily used to indicate the loading of non-open-source or proprietary modules into the kernel.
-It serves as a cautionary flag for developers and maintainers, alerting them to the fact that the kernel has been altered in some way that may make subsequent bug reports less reliable.
+-  This concept is primarily used to indicate the loading of non-open-source or proprietary modules into the kernel.
+- It serves as a cautionary flag for developers and maintainers, alerting them to the fact that the kernel has been altered in some way that may make subsequent bug reports less reliable.

 📌 **How to check for a tainted kernel**: